frantonlin/frantonlin/README.md

 # frantonlin
-This is the repository for Franton's portfolio website, which is running on a VPS with Debian 7 and Apache2.
+This is the repository for Franton's portfolio website, which is hosted by GitHub Pages at [frantonlin.com](http://frantonlin.com/).